EAbarmel97/IMRF/README.md

  3. Given `NGRID`: size of the spin lattice, `NUM_RUNS`: number of runs and `NUM_GENS`: number of generations.
 Run `make simulate ARGS="NGRID NUM_RUNS NUM_GENS"`.

  4. Run `make plot_trazes ARG="x"`.
 With x being true of false.
-If "true" the plot of the ensambled magnetization is plotted and saved under graphs/simulations
+If "true" the plot of the ensambled magnetization is saved under graphs/simulations

+ 5. Run `make plot_psd` to save the average PSD at a